deduskaa/portfolio-v2/works/yrityshaku.md

 Kauppalehti is a multichannel news outlet focusing on economic phenomena and the money market in the digital era.
 Yrityshaku has been part of Kauppalehti since the beginning.

-## My Role

-- UI/UX Design
-- Visual Design
-- Development

 ---

 ## Development

 ![Image](/images/companysearch_companypage.jpg)

-Yrityshaku was my first big React project and I consider it my firstborn, codewise.
+Yrityshaku was my first big React project and I consider it my firstborn.
 Being part of designing and developing it is probably one of the highlights of my career.
 Technologywise I got my first touch on real world React development, Redux and Typescript.

 ---